Travel Back in Time & Escape the Modern World

 Steam & Diesel Trains

-Many of our trains include carriages with old-fashioned family compartments – perfect if you prefer your own personal space.
-The Ticket Inspector will be pleased to advise availability on your train – there’s an £8 supplement for up to 8 people to occupy a compartment.
+Some of our trains include carriages with old-fashioned family compartments – perfect if you prefer your own personal space.
+The Ticket Inspector will be pleased to advise availability on your train – there’s an £8 single journey supplement for up to 8 people to occupy a compartment.

 Book Online & Save

 Get best value when you book online – tickets are discounted online and normally available until midnight on the day before your visit, but as accommodation is limited, don’t leave it too late!